Overplay/Bellini-Core/docs/CLOUD_SERVER.md

 - auto-reload-pm2 npm module :)
 - had to call connect
 - having to publish each time i update is fun
     - the published version isn't working hahahahahha
+    - testing agian

 - git pull not working on cgrigsby with auto-reload now. asking for pw even though ssh is setup